jurchello/WebSearch/README.md

 ## 1. Purpose

-This Gramplet allows you to load and display a list of genealogical websites, categorized by navigation types such as People, Places, and Sources.
-The websites are configured through CSV files that contain patterns for generating URLs, based on the genealogical data (such as name, birth year, death year, place, etc.).
+This Gramplet allows you to load and display a list of genealogical websites, configured through CSV files.
+These files contain patterns for generating URLs based on genealogical data (such as name, birth year, death year, place, etc.).
 The Gramplet allows you to easily configure which CSV files to use and how middle names should be handled.

 ## 2. Navigation types and Supported Variables

-### Navigation types
+### 2.1.
+Navigation types
-At the moment the Gramplet supports the following navigation types:
+The Gramplet supports the following navigation types, which correspond to the main sections of Gramps:
 - **People**
 - **Places**
 - **Sources**
 - **Families**

-### Supported Variables
-The Gramplet uses the following data keys:

-#### People:
+Each navigation type has its own set of supported variables that can be used in URL templates.
+These variables act as placeholders in the URLs stored in CSV files.
+When using the Gramplet, they are automatically replaced with real data from the active entity (such as a person’s name, birth year, or place), allowing you to generate personalized search links instantly.

+#### 2.1.1.
+Variables for the "People" Navigation Type:

 - `given`: This field represents the first name of a person.
 - `middle`: Middle name.
 This field represents the middle name of a person.
 The handling of middle names is configurable, and the exact mechanics for extracting and displaying the middle name are described in more detail in the Settings section of the Gramplet.
 In the settings, you can choose how middle names should be processed, such as separating the first and middle names or removing the middle name entirely.